I Finally Watched Bloodrayne for the First Time - Part 2

 Cons

-• Abysmal budget made the sets extremely dull; everything is just black and boring
+Abysmal budget made the sets extremely dull; everything was just black and boring

 Plot & Thoughts

-After defeating her father and leaving the far-flung past of the “18th century” Europe behind her, Rayne, now played by Natassia Malthe, has moved on to the wild west in America.
+After defeating her father and leaving the far-flung past of 18th-century Europe behind her, Rayne, now played by Natassia Malthe, has moved on to the Wild West in America.
 Notorious criminal and gunslinger, Billy the Kid (Zack Ward), is actually a vampire with a speech impediment and a penchant for looking at the ground in a menacing, aloof way.
 He’s going around killing people, turning them into vampires, and stealing children to hold towns hostage, I guess.
 I’m not really sure what his goal is.
-What he manages to do is what I’ve just said, but there’s talk at some point of him amassing and army and taking over the country, or something.
+What he manages to do is what I’ve just said, but there’s talk at some point of him amassing an army and taking over the country, or something.
 I guess he never got that part off the ground.

 Upon running into Billy and his vampire cronies in the town of Deliverance, Rayne stirs up the hornets’ nest and gets injured/captured.
 However, she’s saved by Pat Garret (Michael Pare), who teams up with her and helps assemble a team of vampire-killing outlaws.
 By team, I mean two more people.
 Also, by the time they actually assemble the team the movie only has about 30 minutes left; I’ve skipped ahead to the more interesting part of the movie.